Previous dayApril 16, 2026Next day

 7.4 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 17 km SE of Silver Springs, Nevada on April 16, 2026 at 19:21 UTC.
-It arrived roughly 10 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 7.4 km, the event was shallow crustal.
+This magnitude 2.1 event was detected 17 km SE of Silver Springs, Nevada on April 16, 2026, with origin time 19:21 UTC.
+Coming 10 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 7.4 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.319°, -119.058°.
+Coordinates: 39.319°, -119.058°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16